 The Cornelian Associate Society

-Here are two points we would like you to consider:
+Here are a few points we would like you to consider:

 Yes.
 Nothing could be simpler.
 A short phone call to your lawyer does the job.

 A surprising number of people – even those with substantial assets – never get around

 When a person dies without a will, the law determines how to divide up the assets in the estate.
 With a will, you assert full control: your written wishes dictate exactly how and to whom your assets will be distributed.

 If you don’t have a will yet and would like a referral to a qualified estate attorney in your community, Rosemont may be able to help.
 We’ve worked with many lawyers.
 Just give us a call at 610-527-0200 x 2216.

 While you can name a specific dollar amount in your will you can also arrange to leave a percentage of your estate’s value or the residual of your estate after other gifts are made.
 We welcome gifts of any size.